Program and Class Preparation, Registration and Syllabus

 In general, err on the side of caution and provide your students with as much information as you can about the class in your course outline.

-Note: After distribution of the syllabus, no major graded assignment, quiz or examination is to be newly assigned without 100% approval by registered students.
-Please contact jason Doell (Assistant Registrar) if you have any questions.
+Note: After distribution of the syllabus, no changes to the grade mode and no major graded assignment, quiz or examination are to be changed or newly assigned without 100% approval by registered students.
+Please contact Jason Doell (Associate Registrar) if you have any questions.

 Is there a rule that states I can’t schedule any class work for the week following the February break?